Industrial Pendant Light - Ambiance & Style above your Dining Table

 Can I hang an industrial pendant light above a dining table?

-Absolutely — this is one of the most popular applications.
+Absolutely — this is one of the popular applications.
 Hang the lamp 70–80 cm above the tabletop.
 For a long dining table (160 cm+), 2–3 smaller pendant lights work better than one large one.

 Is stainless steel or real copper used?